Constrained optimization

 Create the evaluator to evaluate our test function and create a generator that uses

 the Expected Improvement acquisition function to perform Bayesian Optimization.
-Note that because we are optimizing a problem with no noise we set use_low_noise_prior=True
+Note that because we are optimizing a problem with no noise we set use_low_noise_prior=True in the GP model constructor.

 evaluator = Evaluator(function=test_function)